cmd2001/X399m-Taichi-Ryzen-Threadripper-2970wx-GTX-Titan-Black-Opencore-EFI/README.md

 ## Compatibility

-* AMD Ryzen Threadripper 2970wx (theoretically compatible with all 1st and 2nd Threadripper processors)
+* AMD Ryzen Threadripper 2970wx (theoretically compatible with all 1st and 2nd generation Threadripper processors)
 * All AMD & Nvidia Graphics Card works with whatevergreen.kext (maybe you have to edit boot arguments)
 * All Intel WiFi & Bluetooth
 * All Intel Network Adapter